thawalk/Razer-Hackathon/README.md

 Save Spender uses the following Sandbox APIs provided at the time:
 - Mambu (for bank account/transactions simulation)
 - Perx (for rewards)

+## Framework
+This app is built on flutter.
+To run the code, you need to have flutter and dart sdk installed.

+Navigate to the file and run the following commands:
+1) flutter pub get
+2) flutter run